 How do I know if anger management counseling is a good fit for me?

 Let’s face it, once and awhile things upset us and we may respond in a way that we know is not appropriate.
 We’ve all been there.
 Usually, we are able to take notice of the unsettling behavior and change our response the next time something upsets us.
 Sometimes, however, this is not the case.
 If you find yourself constantly getting angry over small things and “flying off the handle” so to speak, anger management counseling may be for you.
 If you become enraged and tend to yell, become violent, or physically throw or act out, this is a clear sign that help should be sought out.
 There’s no shame or embarrassment to be had.
 At Peaks Counseling, it’s understood that everyone’s brains are unique, that we all have past histories, and that perhaps at various points in our life, we all need help.
 If anger is taking a toll not only on you, but on your friends and family, and is beginning to have an effect at work and in other areas of your life, it may be time to talk to a therapist.
-If you have questions, please free to contact me at (720) 217-5501 or email at any time!
+If you have questions, please free to contact us at (720) 432-3496 or email us.

 Signs you may struggle with anger management